PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Abstract

 \section{Abstract}

-We introduce \textit{\dataset}, a novel physics-aware dataset specifically designed for Dynamic Novel View Synthesis (DyNVS), encompassing both structured objects and unstructured physical phenomena.
-Unlike existing datasets that primarily focus on photorealistic reconstruction, \textit{\dataset} is created to actively support physics-aware dynamic scene modeling.
-Our dataset provides complex dynamic scenarios with rich interactions among multiple objects, where they realistically collide with each other and exchange forces.
-Furthermore, it contains a diverse range of physical materials, such as liquid, gas, viscoelastic substance, and textile, which moves beyond the rigid bodies prevalent in existing datasets.
-All scenes in \textit{\dataset} are faithfully generated to strictly adhere to physical laws, leveraging carefully selected material-specific physics solvers.
-To enable quantitative evaluation of physical modeling, our dataset provides essential ground-truth information, including 3D particle trajectories and physics parameters, e.g., viscosity.
-To facilitate research adoption, we also provide essential integration pipelines for using state-of-the-art DyNVS models with our dataset and report their results.
-By addressing the critical lack of datasets for physics-aware modeling, \textit{\dataset} will significantly advance research in dynamic view synthesis, physics-based scene understanding, and deep learning models integrated with physical simulation---ultimately enabling more faithful reconstruction and interpretation of complex dynamic scenes.
-Our datasets and codes are available in the project website\footnote{\url{http://cvlab.snu.ac.kr/research/PhysGaia}}.
+We introduce \dataset, a novel physics-aware benchmark for Dynamic Novel View Synthesis (DyNVS) that encompasses both structured objects and unstructured physical phenomena.
+While existing datasets primarily focus on photorealistic appearance, {\dataset} is specifically designed to support physics-consistent dynamic reconstruction.
+Our benchmark features complex scenarios with rich multi-body interactions, where objects realistically collide and exchange forces.
+Furthermore, it incorporates a diverse range of materials, including liquid, gas, textile, and {\typeone} substance, moving beyond the rigid-body assumptions prevalent in prior work.
+To ensure physical fidelity, all scenes in {\dataset} are generated using material-specific physics solvers that strictly adhere to fundamental physical laws.
+We provide comprehensive ground-truth information, including 3D particle trajectories and physical parameters (e.g., viscosity), enabling the quantitative evaluation of physical modeling.
+To facilitate research adoption, we also provide integration pipelines for recent 4D Gaussian Splatting models along with our dataset and their results.
+By addressing the critical shortage of physics-aware benchmarks, {\dataset} can significantly advance research in dynamic view synthesis, physics-based scene understanding, and the integration of deep learning with physical simulation, ultimately enabling more faithful reconstruction and interpretation of complex dynamic scenes.